 The first meeting of the Food Policy Council took place in January 2017.
-Since then, we are meeting every 1.5 months or so.
-The March 6th meeting was our first in-person meeting and included a review of the Council’s Terms of Reference, a group process to refine a mission statement, and a discussion of the coming year’s Work Plan.
+The March 2017 meeting was our first in-person meeting and included a review of the Council’s Terms of Reference, a group process to refine a mission statement, and a discussion of the 2017 Work Plan.
+Our 2018-19 Work Plan can be found here.

 We want to hear your ideas for the Council.
 Please complete this survey.